What is Corporate Giving?

 - The supporter uses a volunteer grant database to determine if they’re eligible for a volunteer grant.

-- If their eligibility is confirmed, the supporter can use the database to find and submit the grant request forms.
+- If their eligibility is confirmed, the supporter uses the database or their employer’s CSR portal to find and submit the grant request forms.

-- The supporter’s company will review the forms and confirm they volunteered with the nonprofit.
+- The supporter’s company reviews the forms and confirms they volunteered with the nonprofit.

 - The company will send the nonprofit a monetary grant.

-Employees can even team up to earn a team volunteer grant, which can double as a significant nonprofit contribution and an effective team-building exercise!
+Employees can even work together to earn a team volunteer grant, which can double as a significant nonprofit contribution and an effective team-building exercise!

 Fundraising Matches

-Instead of matching individual gifts, some companies may choose to match the total amount of money raised in a nonprofit fundraiser.
-Nonprofits raise funds through special events, such as walkathons or runs.
-Then, the company will match the money raised through one, large donation.
+Instead of matching individual gifts, some companies match the total amount of money raised in a nonprofit fundraiser.
+Nonprofits raise funds through special events, such as a walkathon or auction.
+Then, the company matches the money raised through one large donation.

 Community Grants